+Figure 12: Position of objects “on river” using the relationship between outflow nodes

 Aggregation and segmentation of watercourses

 Water bodies are aggregated into the hydrographic network of rivers and other permanent or temporary watercourses, and also lakes and reservoirs.
 Each water body may be segmented into reaches confined by vertical sections.
 Due to differences in thermal or salinity characteristics, by oxygen or nutrient content, a water body may be stratified into distinct horizontal layers.